kikin3112/projets/README.md

 # projets

-#lil beginner projects that I'm interested at the time.
+Lil beginner projects that I'm interested at the time.